ruempel/nucantus-service/README.md

 ## Configure, Build and Run Server
 The project comprises a RESTful Web service to store challenge data and static Web resources for user interaction.
 Challenges are held in-memory and thus do not outlast JVM termination.
 You need a song list, which can be generated from the song database of your karaoke software such as Vocaluxe.

-* Build requirements: `jdk-11`, `gradle`
+* Build and runtime requirements: `jdk-17`
-* Runtime requirements: `jre-11`
+* The project comes with a Gradle wrapper, you do not need to have Gradle installed on you computer.

 Configure Web service base URI for target hostname:

 * `baseURI` at `src/main/resources/config.js` and
 * `BASE_URI` at `src/main/java/de/nucantus/NucantusApplication.java` (optional, defaults to `http://0.0.0.0:5026/api/`)

-Create the Java archive (JAR) with dependencies: `gradle clean shadowJar`
+Build the application and create the Java archive (JAR) with dependencies: `gradlew clean build`

 Copy the created JAR from the `build/libs` directory of the project to your target host and run: `java -jar nucantus-all.jar`

+You may also run the application using `gradlew run` directly.

 ## Challenge and Accept
 The challenge view is available to your participants at `http://localhost:5026` or according to your URI configuration.
 The admin view displaying accepted challenges is available at `http://localhost:5026/admin.html`.